alikhil/distributed-fs/README.md

 ```

+**Note:** you can use `-silent=true` mode to hide all logs in the peer and master nodes.

-Then connect to master using endpoint found in it's logs
+Then connect to master with `DFSClient` using endpoint found in it's logs